North-Western Provinces

 The North-Western Provinces (NWP) was an administrative region in British India.
 The North-Western Provinces were established in 1836, through merging the administrative divisions of the Ceded and Conquered Provinces.
 In 1858, the Nawab-ruled kingdom of Oudh was annexed and merged with the North-Western Provinces to form the renamed North-Western Provinces and Oudh (NWP&O).
 In 1902, this province was reorganized to form the United Provinces of Agra and Oudh.
 Allahabad served as its capital from 1858, when it also became the capital of India for a day.

 Area

-The province included all divisions of the present-day state of Uttar Pradesh with the exception of the Lucknow Division and Faizabad Division of Awadh.
+The province included Uttrakhand, and, all divisions of the present-day state of Uttar Pradesh with the exception of the Lucknow Division and Faizabad Division of Awadh.
 Among other regions included at various times were: the Delhi Territory, from 1836 until 1858, when the latter became part of the Punjab Province of British India; Ajmer and Merwara, from 1832 and 1846, respectively, until 1871, when Ajmer-Merwara became a minor province of British India; and the Saugor and Nerbudda Territories from 1853 until 1861, when they were absorbed into the Central Provinces.